MaurizioFD/MaurizioFD.github.io/_pages/about.md

 My current research field is Recommender Systems and I am working on the evaluation of deep-learning algorithms focusing on the reproducibility of published experimental results.
 I am also working on Applied Quantum Machine Learning for RecSys applications.

-**Phd Course** Our PhD course on <a href="http://recsys.deib.polimi.it/2020-21-applied-quantum-machine-learning-polimi/" target="_blank">Applied Quantum Machine Learning</a> at Politecnico di Milano is about to begin!
+**Quantum Computing Lab** Our PhD course on <a href="http://recsys.deib.polimi.it/2020-21-applied-quantum-machine-learning-polimi/" target="_blank">Applied Quantum Machine Learning</a> at Politecnico di Milano is concluded.
 {: .notice}

 **Published on ACM TOIS!** Our paper <a href="https://dl.acm.org/doi/10.1145/3434185" target="_blank">"A Troubling Analysis of Reproducibility and Progress in Recommender Systems Research"</a> has been published on ACM TOIS!